riddhinayi/djangowithpython-/README.md

+# Django Interior Design Management System

+Whitespace Studio is a Final Year Python Django Project for Interior Design and Furniture Management.

 # 🏠 Whitespace Studio

 Whitespace Studio is a full-stack **interior solutions and furniture e-commerce platform** built using **Python-Django**.
 It enables users to explore, rate, and purchase modern interior and furniture items while providing sellers and admins with dedicated management dashboards.